---

 In this guide, we'll show you how to load custom javascript code as a given string when converting an HTML document to PDF using PDFShift's API.
 This allows you to add custom JS to your page to customize the output of your generated PDF.

-It can be interesting to be able to set a custom JS value to adjust the rendering of your page specifically when exporting the document to PDF.
 This allows you to keep a standard look and feel to your users, but adjust some areas when sending that same document to PDFShift to get back a PDF.

 package main